Terradue/jclouds4One/README.md

-# jclouds4one
+# jclouds4One

 ## Description

-The jclouds4one driver is an OpenNebula add-on that provides a way to access cloud providers implementing the [Apache Jclouds¨ library](<http://jclouds.incubator.apache.org/>).
+The jclouds4one driver is an OpenNebula add-on that provides a way to access cloud providers implementing the [Apache Jclouds library](<http://jclouds.incubator.apache.org/>).
 This work has been co-funded by the [European Space Agency (ESA)](<http://www.esa.int/ESA>).

 ## Development

-To contribute bug patches or new features for jclouds4one, you can use the github Pull Request model.
+To contribute bug patches or new features for jclouds4One, you can use the github Pull Request model.
 It is assumed that code and documentation are contributed under the Apache License 2.0.

 More info:
 * [How to Contribute](http://opennebula.org/software:add-ons#how_to_contribute_to_an_existing_add-on)